Steel Sheet Metal Fabrication Services

 Steel sheet metal has a wide range of applications which can include enclosures for consumer products and mounting brackets.

-Good mechanical properties, excellent formability, low cost
+Good mechanical properties, excellent formability, lower cost than some other steel alloys (eg. Stainless Steel)

 Poor corrosion resistance